Experiencing Heel Pain?

 If you suspect that you have a plantar fascia tear, here are some signs and symptoms to take note:

-For an acute plantar fascia tear, treatment is usually non-surgical.
-The immediate treatment is to immobilise and offload the injured foot to prevent further damage.
+For an acute plantar fascia tear, intervention is usually non-surgical.
+The immediate management is to immobilise and offload the injured foot to prevent further damage.
 This will be done through the use of an air cast boot or fibreglass casting of the foot.
-Modalities such as ultrasound therapy, or other more advanced healing technologies offered by Podiatrists will help speed up the recovery process significantly.
+Modalities such as ultrasound therapy, or other more advanced healing technologies offered by podiatrists will help speed up the recovery process significantly.
 This will depend on the severity of the injury.

 It is required to abstain from exercise activities for the next few weeks.
 Stretching and rehabilitation will be slowly introduced during the healing period, to strengthen the weakened foot.

 Once the acute injury has healed, any biomechanical issues can be addressed by a specialist.
 For example, I would start by advising on proper footwear and the use of customised foot orthotics to prevent recurrence.
 After a traumatic injury such as this, the injured area can become permanently weaker and more prone to re-injury.